nelson-ust/Student_Loaning_App/Readme.md

 # Development Environment

-1. Visual studio Code was the development tool used in developing this App.
-This is one of my favorites because it is lightweight and flexible.
+1. Visual studio Code and Android studio were the development tools used in developing the Backend and frontend applications respectively.
+These are our favourites because they're lightweight and flexible.
-2. The Python programming language with python3 was used to complete this project.
+2. The Python programming language with python3 was used to complete the Backend project.
 It is very easy to use,  unique language and serves as a multi purpose language.
-I used the DJango framework alongside SQLIte DB and Bootstrap library for the UI
+I used the DJango framework alongside SQL DB and Kotlin for the frontend project.
 3. I used GitHub for version control.